Betaboltz: a Monte-Carlo simulation tool for gas scattering processes: Acknowledgments

-We would like to specially thanks Prof. Siu A. Chin, for the kind support given during the implementation of the relativistic formula, Prof. Theo Alexopoulos, for valuable input on the simulation of micromegas detectors, Prof. C\u{a}lin Alexa for his valuable suggestions, and we would like to thank our IFIN-HH ATLAS group colleagues, for the constructively and friendly environment they create every day.
-This work was supported by the Romanian Ministry of Education and Research thought the research grants \texttt{ATLAS CERN-RO} and \texttt{PN19060104}.
+We would like to specially thanks Prof. Siu A. Chin, for the kind support given during the implementation of the relativistic formula, Prof. Theodoros Alexopoulos, for valuable input on the simulation of MicroMegas detectors, Prof. C\u{a}lin Alexa for his valuable suggestions, guidance and for believing on this project since the beginning.
+His determination and its unconditioned support were the soul of this article.
+We want to thank our IFIN-HH ATLAS group colleagues, for the constructively and friendly environment they create every day.

+A grateful thought goes to Gorur G. Raju, for his book \cite{raju_gaseous_2011} which was fundamental during the validation of this project: we think the amount of work required to collect and review the countless tables in his book is inferior only to the benefit he gave to the whole low-pressure plasma community.
+A final recognition goes to the anonymous reviewers of this article, whose valuable feedback has pushed us to resolve some critical issues in the previous revisions of this document.

+We would also like to thank the LXCat team for their support and for providing hospitality for the custom cross-section XML format in the LXCat site.